 This is the approach taken e.g. in the C language.
-The system-provided random number generator is given a seed with the function and the actual random numbers are generated using the function
+The system-provided random number generator is given a seed with the function void srand(unsigned int seed)

+and the actual random numbers are generated using the function int rand(void)